BYD Han: Awards

 The Han EV won the 2021 iF Design Award, the first ever sedan model from a Chinese car brand.

-BYD e9
+BYD e9 (2021) / Linghui e9 (2026)

 The BYD e9 was officially launched in March 2021, complimenting other e-series products such as the e2, e3, e5 and e6.
 It being pitched against medium and large pure electric sedans for the high-end online ride-hailing market.
 The e9 is largely based on the Han EV and features the Han DM front end styling, with different grille insert and logos.
 It also uses conventional door handles.

 The e9 is available with a single-motor two-front wheel drive model with a maximum power of 163 kW, a maximum torque of 330 Nm, an NEDC cruising range of 506 km, and an acceleration from 0-100 km/h in 7.9 seconds.
 It takes 30 minutes to charge the power from 30% to 80% with fast charge mode.

-The car disappeared from the market later that same year.
+On January 9, 2026, BYD released a new ride-hailing sub-brand, Linghui.
+Photos of a new Linghui e9 revealed by the MIIT, it is essentially a rebadged BYD e9 with new grille on a front bumper, different rear trunk lid taillights shape from the original Han and a new Linghui logo.